freeh4cker/emg_analyzer/.github/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Atom?
+Unsure where to begin contributing to emg_analyzer?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.